From an online gift to a charitable gift annuity, your contribution will have a significant impact in the lives of thousands of animals.

 Deb Bobek: It depends on the animal you adopt, but as a new owner, you commit to providing appropriate basic needs, such as shelter, food, water, and yearly vaccinations.

 One of the things that I emphasize a lot with people is getting to know the animal and respecting them for who they are.
 Suppose you adopt a cat that takes a little longer to warm up to you.
 Give your cat the time to adjust to you and their new surroundings.
 Don’t try to pet or snuggle him if he does not wish to be touched.
 It’s just so important to take the time to read your animal, see what they’re saying to you, and watch its body language.
-As you get to know your pet and respect what they’re telling you, you’ll be able to build a stronger relationship with them in the future.
+As you get to know your pet and respect what they’re telling you, you can build a stronger relationship with them in the future.

 After bringing home your new shelter pet, what should you do on that first day and the following weeks?